Tener/haskore-guide/hello.markdown

 song: The song is ( reading from right to left ) a chord, played by a piano, and exported in midi format.

+All the source code in each tutorial is inside the src folder, so get this git repo

+	git clone git://github.com/nfjinjing/haskore-guide.git

+and run it.

+	cd haskore-guide
+	runghc src/hello.hs

 Why not trying to playback the generated `test.mid` now?